The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • Facial Oil (optional)

-👉 Pro Tip: You can mix niacinamide with azelaic acid, they pair well together for faster brightening!
+Pro Tip: You can mix niacinamide with azelaic acid.
+They pair well together for faster brightening!

-Lifestyle Tips That Actually Help
+Lifestyle Tips That Help

 • Use a humidifier at night to keep moisture in your skin